-Under the header area we can see an assortment of moving graphics with extremely harsh edges and a frantic, pixelated appearance.
+Under the header area, we can see an assortment of moving graphics with extremely harsh edges and a frantic, pixelated appearance.
 Graphics can be used to good effect, but they must exist for a reason (whether aesthetic or otherwise) and pertain to your website design and business ethos.
-Here we are given flashing multi-coloured stars in space, Lemmings at work wearing hardhats and a mailbox which folds itself into an enveloped letter.
+Here we are given flashing multi-coloured stars in space, Lemmings at work wearing hardhats and a mailbox that folds itself into an enveloped letter.

 5. Spelling and Grammar

 While a copywriter is not 100% necessary for each website design-build, you should seek one if you struggle with writing, grammar and punctuation etc. Otherwise, you present an extremely unprofessional and unintellectual appearance to your website visitors.
 This makes a bad first impression on them and will more than likely scupper any chances of a sale or conversion.
 Here is an example from the website: “we’re stoked to be able to bring u da best in REALLY BAD WEBSITE DESIGN!
 Our goal is to break every single rule in website design!!!”